AssetTree

 3. encodingFormat: (string) The asset's type expressed using a MIME format

-4. abstract: (string) An abstract is a short description that summarizes the asset.
+4. abstract: (string) An abstract is a short description that summarizes the asset, the length should not exceed 500 characters.
 More details see the definition on the schema.org

 5. assetTimestampCreated: (Unix timestamp) Creation time of the asset file, the time when the digital media content was converted to a Web3 asset (i.e. with the first blockchain recognition).